You can import an existing dataset into your Redis Cloud instance from an existing Redis server or an RDB file.

 • Redis port - Enter the port of the source Redis server if it is not the default value of 6379.

-• Password - Enter the password, if required by the Redis database.
+• Password - Enter the password, if required by the source Redis database.

 4. Select Import.

-If you have an RDB or a compressed RDB file from a Redis database, you can import data from that file into your Redis Enterprise Cloud database.
+If you have an RDB or a compressed RDB file from a previous backup, you can restore data from that file into your Redis Cloud database.

 Via FTP or HTTP